How to Utilize Your Health Savings Account for Maximum Benefit

 Health Savings Accounts (HSAs) are one of the most powerful financial tools available, yet many people underutilize them.

-Designed to help individuals save for medical expenses, HSAs offer a unique combination of tax advantages and flexibility that can benefit you both now and in the future.
+Designed to help individuals save for medical expenses, HSAs offer a unique combination of tax advantages and flexibility that can benefit you now and in the future.

 At Legacy, we’re here to help you make the most of your HSA to help ensure it aligns with your broader financial goals and supports your journey toward financial wellness.